xcheck/fellows_2021-07-15/0pointer/wiki--politic-flaws.md

 **2019-06-26** Mi
 [lang-EN] Facebook Libra – cryptocurrency

-> Skip discussing that FB Libra isn't a cryptocurrency at all → if such a currency is linked to a stock basket say MSCI World All Countries, by effectively being owner and shareholder, this results again in a greater “Common Consense” described as [ :arrow_right_hook: Web Social or Common Democracy ](https://gitlab.com/xcheck/fellows/issues/2)
+> skip discussing that FB Libra isn't a cryptocurrency at all → if such a currency is linked to a stock basket say MSCI World All Countries, by effectively being owner and shareholder, this results again in a greater “Common Consense” described as [ :arrow_right_hook: Web Social or Common Democracy ](https://gitlab.com/xcheck/fellows/issues/2)

 **2019-06-24** Mo